Jementah Civil War: Conflict

 Tengku Alam and his followers launched the first blow of the war by seizing Jementah town, just outside Segamat, on 25 October 1879.
 The headman or governor of Jementah reported to the ruler of Johor, Maharaja Abu Bakar, who responded by sending a powerful force led by his cousin, Ungku Ahmad.
 Ungku Ahmad was a great tactician who contributed to the Johor Government's rapid victory.

 Dato' Mohammed Salleh bin Perang, also known as Dato' Bentara Luar, was deployed by the government on 2 December to assist the government army.
 As a strategy, he split the Johor government army into four units to fight enemies easier.
 Each unit contained about 100 men.

 By mid-December, the government army conquered more enemy strongholds and finally gained total victory at dawn on 30 December after a surprise attack on the enemy's final redoubt.
 Since then, the original District of Muar, which then included Segamat, was reintegrated into Johor.

-The aftermath of war
+Aftermath

 The most notable event that happened as a result of the Johor government's victory in the Jementah Civil War was the opening of Muar as a new modern town by the Maharaja Abu Bakar, where the town was conferred the Bandar Maharani new title.
 Besides this event, the soldiers from both sides who later resided in the areas of Jementah and Segamat opened the residencies (mukim) of Pagoh, as well as some villages there.